 All Pets receive a presurgical physical examination to determine health status.

 Presurgical screening is recommended to insure your pet's safety, and to diagnose any problems not readily apparent.
 These tests vary with the individual case and may include:

 Any abnormalities diagnosed may need to be corrected before surgery begins.
 You will be called prior to surgery if we observe additional risk factors or concerns.
 Some pets are anemic or diabetic which increases the surgical risk, especially if these conditions are unknown.
-Your doctor would not think of performing surgery on you without prelaboratory surgical testing to insure safety.
+Your doctor would not think of performing surgery on you without presurgical lab testing to insure your safety.
 All surgery is performed with sterile instruments and gloves, just as in our human counterparts.
-Separate sterile packs are used for each and every animal.
-We use only approved surgical material.
+Separate sterile packs are used for each and every animal and vital signs monitoring is used to insure your pets safety.

-Surgical vital sign monitoring is used routinely to insure the utmost safety.
-Most routine surgical patients are sent home the same day because we know your pet is much better satisfied in the home environment, and therefore heals better.
+Most routine surgical patients are sent home the same day because we know your pet is much more comfortable in their home environment and therefore heal quicker.